-The first article in our four-part IoT UX series discussed the importance and complexity of UX in Device Relationship Management (DRM).
+The first article in our four-part IoT UX series discussed the importance and complexity of UX in Operational Device Management (ODM).
 In our second article, we begin addressing this complexity with solutions we have found most effective here at Machineshop.
 The UX solutions described in this article will be grouped into three categories: designing for scale, intuition, and flexibility.

 Designing for Scale